More Than Inspiration

 It was the same question in every interview.
 Rephrased, perhaps, but Rachel always gave the same answer with the same confidence in her voice, no hint of hesitance to be found.
 Quinn had looked.
 The girlish laughter always echoing the statement 'my muse' was no indication of insincerity, either.
 It was their inside joke, their little private game.
 It made Quinn feel special somehow, as Rachel had been managing to do for the past eight years.

-Quinn let a smile ghost over her lips before glancing across the apartment she'd inhabited with the diva for the last five of those eight years, eyeing the aforementioned girl contemplatively.
+Quinn let a smile ghost over her lips before glancing across the apartment she'd inhabited with Rachel for the last five of those eight years, eyeing her contemplatively.
 Her knees were tucked up to her chest where she sat on their plush green couch beneath an amber lamp, a thick stack of white resting there as she read and reread the lines she'd memorized a week ago, mouthing the words with her plump lips.
 Her brow tightened a smidgeon every time she thought she'd forgotten something, smoothing back into a slight wrinkle of concentration only seconds later.
 Quinn couldn't help but smile now.

 She never thought she'd be able to take this much of Rachel Berry.
 Even after that overwhelming day when Rachel first told her she was her muse and therefore intended to keep her around, she thought she'd only get by through the depths of her gratitude.
 Which would likely fade within a few years.
 Or so she'd thought.